WilsonBillkia/bane/README.md

 ansible-playbook sergey.yml -i hosts --ask-pass -kK
 ```

-sergey.yml is an ansible 'playbook' with steps to install geth and node.js.
+(sergey.yml is an ansible 'playbook' with the steps from the CL github automated to install chainlink.
-The -i switch loads the hosts file we use for asset management - add the IP addresses of any nodes to the relevant group within the file (links or ethers)
+The -i switch loads the hosts file we use for asset management; add the IP addresses of any nodes to the relevant group within the file (links or ethers)
-The -kK switch gathers passwords from operator for ssh and sudo if tasks require it
+The -kK switch gathers passwords from operator for ssh and sudo if tasks require it)

 # Build a GETH Node